ygpeng-xd/STMark/README.md

 ## Introduction

 STMark is a zero-distortion robust database watermarking technique designed to provide copyright protection for datasets where any modification is strictly prohibited.
-It ensures that embedding watermarks does not affect the accuracy or availability of the data, making it suitable for high-accuracy applications such as governmental applications, medical applications, etc.
+It ensures that embedding watermarks does not affect the accuracy or availability of the data, making it suitable for high-accuracy applications such as governmental applications, medical applications, etc.   It overcomes the reliance of existing watermarking schemes on specific data characteristics, such as structural characteristics or distribution characteristics, extending its applicability to all scalar and textual (ST) data.

 ## Features

 - ***Broader applicability:*** STMark does not depend on primary keys and is compatible to all ST data.
 Compared with traditional schemes, STMark is adapted to broader application scenarios.
 To our knowledge, STMark is the first scheme to achieve such applicability.
 - ***Zero-distortion:*** STMark embeds watermarks by extracting features and generating a mask for each partition, without making any modifications to the original data,  preserving full availability.
-To our knowledge, STMark is the first scheme to truly achieve zero-distortion robust database watermarking.
+To our knowledge, STMark is the first scheme to truly achieve zero-distortion robust watermarking for ST data.
-- ***Automated parameter tuning:*** Unlike traditional robust watermarking schemes, STMark abandons the costly manual parameter tuning and a designs heuristic parameter generation method by identifying intrinsic relationships among parameters and dataset characteristics.
+- ***Automated parameter tuning:*** Unlike traditional robust watermarking schemes, STMark abandons the costly manual parameter tuning and designs a heuristic parameter generation method by identifying intrinsic relationships among parameters and dataset characteristics.

 ## PRELIMINARIES